-3.2 Zoning Map.9
+3.2 Zoning Map.

+The official Zoning Map of the Town of Hubbardston is hereby made a part of these zoning bylaws and shall be on file with the Town Clerk.
 The official zoning map entitled "Zoning Districts" which was prepared by IEP, Inc. (1988) is hereby made a part of these zoning bylaws and shall be on file with the Town Clerk.
 All land currently designated within the Light Industrial District located on the east side of Gardner Road between High Street and Morgan Road and on the west side of Gardner Road between Ragged Hill Road and Pitcherville Road to be amended to be in the Residential-Agricultural District.